 enable = 0

 The above parameter will keep the repository, however, it will disable it until you decide to use it in future.

 If you wish to remove the repository completely, simply delete the aforesaid file.

 How to Clear the YUM Cache?

-Generally, when a package is downloaded, installed and then it is removed there is a possibility that the package may still be memorized in the yum’s cache.
-In order to clean all the cached packages from the enabled repository cache directory, enter as root:
+Generally, when a package is downloaded and installed and then it is removed there is a possibility that the package may still be memorized in the yum’s cache.
+To clean all the cached packages from the enabled repository cache directory, enter as root:

 yum clean packages